dejvi1-tech/esimal/ROAMIFY_API_FIXES.md

 - **Tab Navigation**: Updated to show correct total count

 ## Next Steps
-1. Deploy the fixes
+1. **Run parameter test**: Execute `node backend/test_roamify_parameters.js` to determine supported parameters
-2. Test the sync function manually
+2. **Update sync function**: Based on test results, adjust the sync function if needed
+3. **Deploy the fixes**
+4. **Test the sync function manually**
-3. Monitor logs for successful package syncing
+5. **Monitor logs for successful package syncing**
-4. Verify all packages are properly imported to database
+6. **Verify all packages are properly imported to database**
-5. Test pagination controls in admin panel
+7. **Test pagination controls in admin panel**

+## Note
+The current fix assumes the Roamify API doesn't support pagination parameters for the sync endpoint.
+If the parameter test shows otherwise, we may need to adjust the approach accordingly.